 Suggestion: invest in international medical insurance.
 When you purchase international health or travel medical plans, you will have access to free international medical specialists.
-You will be able to call this service 24 hours a day to help you locate a doctor in the country you are in.
+You will be able to call this service 24 hours a day to help you locate an international doctor in the country you are in.
 These specialists are trained and have extensive experience in finding the best doctors for your specific medical issues.
-Although there may be a facility nearby, it may not have doctors that speak your language or specialists trained to deal with your specific illness.
+Although there may be a facility nearby, it may not have international doctors that speak your language or specialists trained to deal with your specific illness.
 Insurance companies want you to get better fast so your medical costs will be minimized.
 Use them to your advantage.

 Should a situation arise that requires urgent medical assistance and access to the medical hotline, make sure you keep the following information with you at all times:

 - Your insurance card

 - International insurance company contact information in case you need to get approval for the treatment